-It is recommended that controls for stormwater management and flooding be generally consistent with The Hills DCP 2012 and the Upper Parramatta River Catchment Trust OSD Handbook (4th ed.
-Dec.
-2005).
+It is recommended that controls for stormwater management and flooding be generally consistent with The Hills DCP 2012.
 However, also complying with the NSW 'Floodplain Development Manual the management of flood liable land' (April 2005), and following Council guidelines and Australian Rainfall and Runoff (Institution of Engineers Australia, 1987, noting current updates) with respect to drainage design.